 When the occupancy of a senior community is tanking, who takes the fall?
 You’re right: the sales counselor, for not “making their numbers,” which usually means their call outs to prospects.
 Sadly, yet another burned out salesperson burned, just waiting to be fired....read more

 Have you ever been in a conversation with someone and you could tell you didn’t have their complete attention?
 How did it make you feel?
 A bit annoyed, I imagine.
-In an age of saturation with smartphones and tablets, it is even harder to stay present with...read more
+In an age of saturation with smartphones and tablets, it is even harder to stay present with people. ...read more